michaeljoseph/cookiemonster/cookiemonster.md

 PHP / Java / Perl / `your_favourite_whipping_language` implementations are running the Internet as we (I) speak.

 ---
+class: inverse, center, middle
+# me live in terminal
+## so...
+---
 class: center, middle
 # me ![heart](resources/heart.png) CLIs
 ## because